Microchip-MPLAB-Harmony/csp_apps_pic32cx_mt/apps/clock/clock_config/readme.md

 ### Setting up [PIC32CXMTSH Development Board](https://www.microchip.com/en-us/development-tool/PIC32CXMTSH-DB)

-- Connect an oscilloscope to monitor the PORT pin PA2
+- Connect an oscilloscope to monitor the PORT pin PA2 available on Pin 10 of J20 connector
-- Connect the Debug USB port on the board to the computer using a micro USB cable
+- Power on the board using a 12V power supply on J3
+- Attach a debugger to the SWD/JTAG port J17

 ## Running the Application